cemac/LIFD_ENV_ML_NOTEBOOKS/index.md

 3. [Gaussian Processes](#Gaussian-Processes)
 4. [Random Forests](#Random-Forests)

 These notebooks require very little previous knowledge on a topic and will include links to further reading where necessary.
-Each Notebook should take about 2 hours to run through and should run out of the box home installations of Jupyter notebooks
+Each Notebook should take about 2 hours to run through and should run out of the box home installations of Jupyter notebooks.

 ## How to Run

 These notebooks can run with the resources provided and the anaconda environment setup.
-If you are familiar with anaconda, juyter notebooks and GitHub.
-Simply clone this repository and run with in your Jupyter Notebook setup.
+If you are familiar with anaconda, Juypter notebooks and GitHub.
+Simply clone this repository and run it within your Jupyter Notebook setup.
 Otherwise please read the [how to run](howtorun.md) guide.

 # Convolutional Neural Networks
 ### [Classifying Volcanic Deformation](https://github.com/cemac/LIFD_ENV_ML_NOTEBOOKS/tree/main/ConvolutionalNeuralNetworks)

-In this tutorial we explord work done by Mattew Gaddes creating a Convolutional Neural Network that will detect and localise deformation in Sentinel-1 Interferogram.
+In this tutorial, we explore work done by Mattew Gaddes creating a Convolutional Neural Network that will detect and localise deformation in Sentinel-1 Interferogram.
 A database of labelled Sentinel-1 data hosted at [VolcNet](https://github.com/matthew-gaddes/VolcNet) is used to train the CNN.

 ![](https://raw.githubusercontent.com/cemac/LIFD_ENV_ML_NOTEBOOKS/main/ConvolutionalNeuralNetworks/CNN_Volcanic_deformation_files/CNN_Volcanic_deformation_56_2.png)